acids-ircam/ddsp_pytorch/README.md

 Implementation of the [DDSP model](https://github.com/magenta/ddsp) using PyTorch.
 This implementation can be exported to a torchscript model, ready to be used inside a realtime environment (see [this video](https://www.youtube.com/watch?v=_U6Bn-1FDHc)).

-A pretrained exported model can [be downloaded here](https://nubo.ircam.fr/index.php/s/7AenL27BEaxLkKi/download).
+A pretrained exported model can [be downloaded here](https://nubo.ircam.fr/index.php/s/7AenL27BEaxLkKi/download) (Saxophone, 48kHz, audio preprocessed using `patchs/example.pd`).

 ## Usage